hyperspy/hyperspy/docs/users/file_io.rst

 from glob import glob
 d=load(*glob('*.tif'))

+glob('*.tif') returns a python list of the files.
+Preceding the function with the * transforms that list into a comma-separated collection of the files - effectively imitating the previous code block of comma-separated filenames.

 Files can be added to aggregates in one of two ways, both using the append function on any existing Aggregate object.